oracle-devrel/cd3-automation-toolkit/docs/cd3-jenkins.md

 ## **Pre-reqs for Jenkins Configuration**

-The configurations are done when executing createTenancyConfig.py in [Connect container to OCI Tenancy](connect-container-to-oci-tenancy.md).
+The configurations are done when executing createTenancyConfig.py in <a href="../connect-container-to-oci-tenancy"><u>Connect CD3 Container to OCI Tenancy</u></a>.
 Here are the validation steps:

   - jenkins.properties file is created under ```/cd3user/tenancies/jenkins_home```  as per input parameters in tenancyconfig.        properties<br>
   - An Object Storage bucket is created in OCI in the specified compartment to manage tfstate remotely. <br>